 - "Developing a Three Mile Creek linear park could be Mobile's Central Park, our escape from urban life."

-- "The possiblity of having a greenway and bicycle access along the creek from Springhill to downtown is a game changer for the City of Mobile and all of the citizens and communities along the creek." --Mike Robers, Mobile citizen
+- "The possibility of having a greenway and bicycle access along the creek from Springhill to downtown is a game changer for the City of Mobile and all of the citizens and communities along the creek." --Mike Robers, Mobile citizen